1. Listen to Your Employees

 4. Keep the Focus on the Desired Outcome, Not the Process

 It is easy to get carried away with policies and procedures.
 While these are necessary for a business to function, it’s important to keep formal policy and procedure guidelines in line with the size and complexity of the business.
 Smaller businesses will generally need to allow staff more flexibility to deal with issues quickly.
 Encourage staff to think about the bigger picture and ask “What are we trying to achieve here?” rather than blindly following lists or templates.

 With a plethora of software and platform options available, many tasks can be automated or completed electronically.
 While there may be a steep learning curve, updating manual procedures is an absolute necessity for business growth and development.
 The most important part of implementing any new process is staff communication – explain what you are doing, why, and how it will impact them.
 Ensure they are trained properly on how to use any new system, so that you are getting the maximum results out of it.

 What Efficiencies does Your Business Need?

-With you at the helm of your business you don’t always see all the nuances, so getting your staff at all levels involved in feedback and generating ideas is a crucial step in each of the above options.
-This can help you pave a much clearer path about what is actually required to boost the efficiency in your business.
+With you at the helm of your business you don’t always see all the nuances, so getting your staff at all levels involved in feedback and generating ideas is a crucial to continuous business improvement.
+This will help you devise a strategy to implement changes to boost efficiency within your business.
 Keep in mind that this is not a one-off process.
 This is something that you should regularly review and update to ensure your business is running at its optimum level.